Skip to Content

 Mucilage is a valuable addition to many dishes because it can thicken soups, stews, and sauces.
 However, the slimy texture can be off-putting to some people.
 To reduce the sliminess of okra, some people recommend soaking it in vinegar or lemon juice before cooking.
 Others suggest cooking okra at high heat for a short period of time to minimize the release of mucilage.

-Despite its sliminess, okra is a delicious and nutritious vegetable that is a staple in many cuisines around the world.
+Despite its sliminess, okra is a delicious vegetable that is a staple in many cuisines around the world.
 Its unique texture is part of what makes it so versatile and interesting to cook with.

 How To Get Rid of Okra's Slime